How to get teaching assistant jobs

 Other names for this job are teacher’s aide, teacher’s assistant, and para-educator.

 About teaching assistant jobs

-What can you expect from teaching assistant jobs?
+What can you expect as a teaching assistant?

-Teaching assistant jobs may change from school to school.
+The role of a teaching assistant may change from school to school.
 An assistant often helps students one by one or in small groups.
 They keep the classroom tidy and clean.
 Part of the job is to save the teacher time so he or she can focus on teaching.
 The other part of the job is to help the students with their work.

 - Making copies and collecting homework

 - Working with students who have special needs

 - Getting students to and from classrooms and buses